Ramoche Temple

 Ramoche Temple (小昭寺 (Xiǎozhāo Sì)) is a Buddhist monastery in Lhasa, Tibet Autonomous Region.
 It dates back to the seventh century and is considered to be the most important temple in the city after the Jokhang Temple.
-Situated in the northwestern part of the Tibetan capital, it is east of the Potala and north of the Jokhang.
+It is in the northwestern part of Lhasa, east of the Potala and north of the Jokhang.
 The site occupies an area of 4,000 square meters (almost one acre).

 History

-Ramoche is considered to be the sister temple to the Jokhang which was completed about the same time.
-Tradition says that it was built originally to house the much revered Jowo Rinpoche statue, carried to Lhasa via Lhagang in a wooden cart, brought to Tibet when Princess Wencheng came to Lhasa.
-Unlike, the Jokhang, Ramoche was originally built in Chinese style.
-During Mangsong Mangtsen's reign (649–676), because of a threat that the Tang Chinese might invade, Princess Wencheng is said to have had the statue of Jowo Rinpoche hidden in a secret chamber in the Jokhang.
-Princess Jincheng, sometime after 710 CE, had it placed in the central chapel of the Jokhang.
-It was replaced at Ramoche by a statue of Jowo Mikyo Dorje, a small bronze statue of the Buddha when he was eight years old, crafted by Vishvakarman, and brought to Lhasa by the Nepalese queen, Bhrikuti.
-It was badly damaged by the Red Guards during the Cultural Revolution.
+A small bronze statue of the Buddha brought to Lhasa by the Nepalese queen, Bhrikuti, was badly damaged by the Red Guards during China's Cultural Revolution.

-The temple was badly damaged during the Mongol invasions and there is no certainty that the statue that remained in 1959 was the original one.
-The original temple was destroyed by fire, and the present three-storied building was constructed in 1474.
-Soon after it became the Assembly Hall of the Gyuto Tratsang, or Upper Tantric College of Lhasa and was home to 500 monks.
-There was a close connection with Yerpa which provided summer quarters for the monks.
+The original temple was destroyed by fire, and a three-storied building was constructed in 1474.
+Soon after it became the Assembly Hall of the Gyuto Order, or Upper Tantric College of Lhasa and was home to 500 monks.